FISH CALL CHARTERS

 This AJ made quick work of his 9 weight rod

 For the most part, a 7 to 9 weight rod with weight-forward floating line will handle everything except the giant jacks and cobia.
-For the big guys, I like a 12 weight rod and a reel with at least 200 yards of backing.
+For the big guys, I like a 11 to 14 weight rod and a reel with at least 200 yards of backing.
 A 10 weight would make it real sporty though.
 Fish Call will provide all the flies needed, but if you have something special, bring it along.
 Clients are encouraged to bring their own equipment, but can use mine if needed.
-I have a 7, 8, 9, 12, and 14 weight rods with weight-forward floating line.
+I have a 8, 9, 11, and 14 weight rods with weight-forward floating or sinking line.
 I normally tell flyfishing clients that they need to be able to cast 30 to 50 feet accurately in two false casts to be successful without getting lucky.
 On calms days, you may need 60-80 feet to get to the redfish without spooking them.
 The trick with saltwater flyfishing is learning how to shoot the line.
 Most of the time we will see a fish and have about 15 seconds to get the fly to him so as few false casts as possible.
 Flyfishing in Charleston can be very challenging but the reward is great.

 To book a charter